desain/owlbear-codeo/README.md

 -   Maybe?
 Live updating scripts (instead of storing code, they store a url, and fetch the latest code on run)
 -   Script arguments that can be specified before running like in unity.
     -   Ability to duplicate scripts with arguments to allow for multiple arguments lists
+-   Letter tool, with mode actions for each allowed letter, and the ability to map them to scripts?
+-   Favorites system

 ## License